-The computer requirements is no for the weak hearted either.
+The computer requirements are not for the weak-hearted either.
 You’ll need some cutting-edge hardware to run this at full noise.
-Our review system is a Windows 10, i5 6500 3.2GHz with 16gig RAM and an SSD system drive, no slouch – and the main patch with all mics take around 2 minutes to load – Im not joking.
+Our review system is a Windows 10, i5 6500 3.2GHz with 16gig RAM and an SSD system drive, no slouch – and the main patch with all mics takes around 2 minutes to load – I’m not joking.
 We basically select a patch then go make a cup of coffee.
 The software will automatically purge samples you’re not using to reserve CPU processing and you can reduce round-robin layers while previewing, but scanning through patches at full resolution takes time – and many cups of coffee.

-The included ‘distance compensated’ samples fix the slight time-lag experienced when using such a huge room to record in.
+The included ‘distance compensated’ samples fix the slight time lag experienced when using such a huge room to record in.
 In general, I found these to be much more pleasing than the main instrument patch itself.
-Its a shame they didn’t focus on these collection of samples primarily then leave the non-time-aligned samples as an option.
+It’s a shame they didn’t focus on these collections of samples primarily and then leave the non-time-aligned samples as an option.

 Another couple of weird quirks is the realism takes some time to get used to.
-It’s a funny thing, but if you’re used to using standard pianos samples (or in my case our aging Yamaha MOTIF ES8), the way Hans Zimmer Piano is balanced so perfectly is a little unnerving at first.
+It’s a funny thing, but if you’re used to using standard pianos samples (or in my case our ageing Yamaha MOTIF ES8), the way Hans Zimmer’s Piano is balanced so perfectly is a little unnerving at first.
 The strings tend to swell after the initial attack, particularly on big power chords – as that’s what happens on a real grand piano.
-Also, the natural harmonics quickly gets out of hand if you’re too heavy-footed on the sustain pedal, as I tend to be.
+Also, the natural harmonics quickly get out of hand if you’re too heavy-footed on the sustain pedal, as I tend to be.

-This is an extreme instrument not only in depth but price, which will exclude all but the high-end and high-budget VSTi collectors.
-If, however, you are a songwriter primarily using piano and don’t mind investing into a quality instrument – here is the piano library you need – no contest.
+This is an extreme instrument not only in-depth but price, which will exclude all but the high-end and high-budget VSTi collectors.
+If, however, you are a songwriter primarily using piano and don’t mind investing in a quality instrument – here is the piano library you need – no contest.

 Full details on Spitfire Audio’s site